Karwa Chauth 2019: Rakhi Sawant, Divyanka Tripathi, Drashti Dhami & Others Share Adorable Pictures

 Divyanka & Vivek

-Vivek Dahiya, who got a beautiful gift (jewellery) for his wife Divyanka Tripathi shared a few videos and pictures on social media.
+Vivek Dahiya, who got a beautiful gift (jewellery) for his wife Divyanka Tripathi, shared a few videos and pictures on social media.
 Sharing this picture, the actor wrote, "Every year I ask her not to go through the trouble but she won't listen.
 In barter I'm left with no choice but to listen to her the entire year! #KarwaChauthSpecial #DivekForever #LoveExtendedToInstaFamily." - (sic).
 Divyanka too shared a picture and wrote, "Our Karwachauth♥️ #TwoMoonNight." - (sic)

 Bharti Singh & Ginni Chatrath